zslhg903/NINA/NINA/Documentation/NINA.md

 3. **Refresh Camera Devices**
     - Refreshes the device list and checks for newly connected cameras
 4. **Connect Camera**
-    - Attempts to connect the camera to NINA
+    - Attempts to connect the camera to N.I.N.A.
     - Nikon cameras can take a bit longer
         > Clearing up the SD card or using no SD card with Nikon cameras will speed up this process
 5. **Camera Information**